-A famous poet and an English critic read J.R.R.
-Tolkien's 'The Lord of the Rings' and have surprisingly similar things to say about the function of imagination.
+A famous poet and an English critic read 'The Lord of the Rings' and had surprisingly similar things to say about the function of imagination.

 In my spare time I write fiction, and I like to listen to medieval and/or fantasy-inspired ambient music while doing so.
 Here are a few songs and playlists that get me going.

 Insights from three critically-acclaimed authors of fantasy fiction about the intricacies of world building.
 World building is cool and fun, but it's anything but easy.
 It takes you to the heart of culture and human nature.

 Some paintings that have inspired me over the past few weeks as I scribble away in my spare time.

 In 'Steal Like an Artist,' Austin Kleon encourages artists of all stripes to curate a collection of whatever captures their imagination, whether pictures, movies, books, quotes, etc.---things that resonate powerfully with your personal artistic tastes.
 In that spirit, I recently added something to my collection that I think other writers of fiction might appreciate, and in particular writers of fantasy fiction.

 Martin Silenus in 'Hyperion' waxes poetic on the unique power of words, and quotes Russell Bertrand along the way: “Language serves not only to express thought but to make possible thoughts which could not exist without it.”